waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 | format | Format type and version for the velocity report , eg "json_v2"|
 | type | Report type.
 For velocity report it will be "velocity" |

-Example of TCP report. (indented for readability)
+Example of TCP report (indented for legibility)

 ```
 {